Can You Use a Credit Card to Buy a Home in New York City?

 Start your credit history or improve your Credit

-Home values keep rising and the cost of living rises with it.
-Every day it becomes harder to afford the jump into homeownership.
+Home values keep rising, and the cost of living increases with it.
+Every day, it becomes harder to afford the jump into homeownership.

 First, apply for a credit card if you don't have one.